Vujas-Eteph/MiniMoni/README.md

 ---

-Monitor your GPUs and CPUs (number of users) with a minimal terminal window.
+Monitor GPUs and CPUs (number of users) with a minimal terminal window.
-Ideal for server environments or any setup requiring a compact monitoring solution.

-> [!NOTE]
-> If possible the script wills adjust automatically terminal's size to the number of GPUS on the device and the number of active users on the machine.

 Example of the output:
 ```bash